M60 tank: M60A4

 The M60A4 was the proposed upgrade of the M60A3 TTS for the National Guard that emerged from the M60AX study conducted by the ARNG Tracked Vehicle Task Force with a projected cost of $750,000 per tank.
 The upgrade would have included improved protection, automotive performance and combat effectiveness, but retained the same M68E1 gun as the M60A3.
 Since the M60AX evaluation vehicle was not in the US Army Logistical system the requested components for the upgrade were inferred to by FSCM part numbers.
 After examining more than two dozen possible upgrade components for the M60A3 TTS, the task force decided on the 15 subsystem upgrades that made up the M60A4 overhaul.
 Survivability upgrades included both appliqué and wraparound armor, internal spall liners, laser protection, an automatic fire suppression system, an engine smoke generation kit and a new low-profile cupola.
-Mobility enhancements included a new 1050 horsepower engine, a new automatic transmission, improved final drives, an improved vehicle suspension and a modification to the air cleaner.
+Mobility enhancements included a new 1,050 horsepower engine, a new automatic transmission, improved final drives, an improved vehicle suspension and a modification to the air cleaner.
 The M60A4's key target acquisition and fighting improvements were an upgraded laser rangefinder, an enhancement of TTS optical performance, a modified fire control system and an improved turret drive and stabilization system.
-After reviewing the proposal it was declined by Chief of Staff of the United States Army General Carl E. Vuono in 1988.
+After reviewing the proposal it was declined by the Chief of Staff of the United States Army General Carl E. Vuono in 1988.
 No prototype was ever constructed.

 The US Army did not view the M60A4 as a cost effective proposition for the National Guard with only a limited increase in crew survivability and the same firepower as the M60A3.
 The M60 tank was superseded in ARNG service by the M1 version of the Abrams tank beginning in 1990.
 The M60A3 was phased out from ARNG service and was fully replaced by the M1A1 by 1997.
 Most of the M1 Abrams tanks were upgraded to the M1A1 configuration.